FlamJamCamCode/Crucible/foundations/24 nss.md

 ### 17.4 The Nietzschean Transformation

 **Will to Power** becomes **Will to Function**:
-- Not dominance over others
+- Dominance over others made good by sheer plurality, deep trade-off analysis and ability to forge own freedom including domination.
 - But excellence in domain
 - Not zero-sum power
 - But positive-sum capability